 - Cabbage and pork stir fry with homemade sweet and sour sauce

 - Cabbage and kielbasa stir fry

 If you enjoyed this recipe, let me know with a comment and a star rating below.
 And don't forget to share it on Facebook and save it on Pinterest for later!

 Soba Noodles with Chicken and Vegetables in a Spicy Peanut Sauce

 - 3 bundles uncooked soba noodles

-- 2 bell peppers (I used one red, one orange)
+- 2 bell peppers - cleaned and thinly sliced (I used one red, one orange)

 - 1/3 cup water